 - If your page has different sections, you want to format the headers of each section.
-To do this, click on the header text and change the format from Paragraph to the appropriate Heading.
+To do this, click on the header text and change the format to the appropriate heading level.

 - Headings should always be used in order and never skipped.
 So start with Heading 2 for section headers, Heading 3 for sub-section headers, etc.

 - Remember, do not use headings to simply make something big, only use them for actual titles of sections.

 - If more text than what you want changes, there wasn't a return between the text.
 See "No Spacing Between Paragraphs" above.

 - If you have bulleted items or numbered lists in your text they may not look as nice as they could.
 To fix this, you can convert them to webpage lists

 - Select all of the items that should be in the list and click either the Unordered List (bulleted) button or Ordered List (numbered) button

 - You'll probably have duplicated bullets now.
 Simply remove the original ones leaving the editor ones.